 "Waves of Resistance" is a curated collection of historical information, newspaper articles, and interviews that open a new chapter in the relationship between colonialism and surfing in the Hawaiian Islands.

-The influence of Duke Kahanamoku and Eddie Aikau, the foundation of the Outrigger Canoe Club and Hui Nalu, the impact of surfing in tourism, and the racial issue are all subject of investigation in this book.
+The influence of Duke Kahanamoku and Eddie Aikau, the foundation of the Outrigger Canoe Club and Hui Nalu, the impact of surfing on tourism, and the racial issue are all subjects of investigation in this book.